godotengine/godot-docs/classes/class_arraymesh.rst

 - :ref:`int<class_int>` **surface_find_by_name** **(** :ref:`String<class_String>` name **)** const

 Returns the index of the first surface with this name held within this ``ArrayMesh``.
-If none are found -1 is returned.
+If none are found, -1 is returned.

 .. _class_ArrayMesh_method_surface_get_array_index_len: